 Suitability of the structure of school buildings and their limitations for each pupil have to be considered in this context.
 This is carried out in consultation with each pupil, with parents and with any appropriately qualified person, as necessary.
 Abbot's Hill School is on a large site which is not uniformly flat, and recognises that any child with impaired mobility will face difficulties in moving around the grounds.
 While reasonable adjustments will always be made, the site is not suitable for children with severe physical impairments or disabilities.

-The parents/ guardians of all pupils with a diagnosed Specific Learning Difficulty (SpLD) or any other SEND should give the school an up to date Educational Psychologist's report and/ or other relevant medical reports so that appropriate and feasible support can be discussed and put in place.
+The parents/ guardians of all pupils with a diagnosed Specific Learning Difficulty (SpLD) should give the school an up to date Educational Psychologist's report so that appropriate and feasible support can be discussed and put in place.